-Employee stock ownership plans (ESOPs) allow private company owners to sell all or a portion of their company to their employees.
-This strategy quickly and effectively creates a market for the business’s stock without having to wait months or years to find a buyer.
+ESOPs allow private company owners to sell all, or a portion, of their company to their employees.
+This strategy quickly and effectively creates a market for the company’s stock without having to wait months or years to find a buyer.

 Imagine this not-so-uncommon scenario: You own part or all of a company and want to cash out by selling your ownership interest.
 Maybe you’re nearing retirement and the investment in your company is your biggest asset.

-Keeping with the principle of an arm’s length transaction, guidelines established during the formation of the trust forbid it from paying more than the advisor’s stated value for the company.
+Consistent with the principle of an arm’s length transaction, in which buyers and sellers act independently without one party influencing the other, guidelines established during the formation of the trust forbid it from paying more than the advisor’s stated value for the company.

-In a typical transaction, the company borrows money from the bank; the company then loans that money to the ESOT; and the ESOT then gives the money to the seller in exchange for the stock.
+In a typical leveraged ESOP transaction, the company borrows money from the bank, selling shareholders or a combination of the two.
+The company then loans that money to the ESOT, and the ESOT then gives the money to the seller in exchange for the stock.

 - Create a buyer instead of finding one